bikeshaving/crank/website/guides/10-custom-renderers.md

 ): TNode;
 ```

 The `create` method is called for each host element the first time the element is committed.
 This method is passed the current host element and scope, and should return the node which will be associated with the host element.
-This node will remain constant for an element for the duration that the element is mounted in the tree.
+This node will remain constant for an element for as long as the element is rendered.

 By default, this method will throw a `Not Implemented` error, so custom renderers should always implement this method.

-### Renderer.prototype.read
+### `Renderer.prototype.read`

 ```ts
 read(value: Array<TNode | string> | TNode | string | undefined): TResult;
 ```